 - has the same class, method, and field names

-call (or contain) the same injected string decryption methods.
+- calls (or contains) the same injected string decryption methods

-properly interface with the renamed classes and methods in the other two jars.
+- properly interfaces with the renamed classes, methods, and fields in the other two jars

-Incremental Obfuscation is supported by two mapping files which you should always configured to be output:
+Incremental Obfuscation is supported by two mapping files which should always be configured to be output:

-A renaming map file contains a mapping the original and new names of classes and methods.
+- Renaming Map File - A renaming map file contains a mapping of the original and new names of classes, methods, and fields.
 This information is necessary for stack-trace decoding and incremental obfuscation.

 To perform an incremental obfuscation, these files should be renamed and set as the input maps for renaming and string encryption.
-You should use the same configuration as the original build because changes to items such as renaming-exclusions or entry points may impact if classes/methods are renamed or pruned.
+You should use the same configuration as the original build because changes to items such as renaming-exclusions or entry points may impact if classes, methods, or fields are renamed or removed.
 Once the build is finished, you should compare the new output maps with the input maps to make sure there are no unexpected inconsistencies.